 Supervision of specialist medical care at home for children

 Care and treatment that usually occur at the hospital are increasingly given at home.
 This also applies for (specialist medical) care and treatment of children.
 For example, a special infusion, tube feeding or wound care.
-With this form of care, the medical specialist remains responsible for treatment of the child.
-But other care providers, e.g. home care, provide treatment and care.
-The GP must also be up to date about the situation.
+With this form of care, the paediatrician remains responsible for treatment of the child.
+But other care providers, e.g. home care nurses, provide treatment and care.
+The general practitioner (GP) must also be up to date about the medical status of the child and home situation.
 Thus, there are often several care providers involved in the care network of the child.

 A child receives an infusion treatment at home and also goes to school.
 Do people know what to look for and how they can support the child?
-Will home care also provide care at school?
+Will a home care nurse also provide care at school?
 And is there also a task for the teacher?
-In short: there are many things that need to be coordinated and transferred in the care network.
+In short: there are many things that need to be coordinated in the care network.

 What does the Inspectorate focus on?

 The Health and Youth Care Inspectorate looks at the overall care and treatment in care networks.
 This type of supervision is different from our supervision of individual GPs, home care nurses or specialists.
 The Health and Youth Care Inspectorate wants to gain a better picture of the performance of care networks for children.
 These are children who receive care at home in their own environment, while the paediatrician remains responsible for the care provided.
 The Inspectorate has assessed the quality of the care the children are receiving.
 The Inspectorate has also investigated the cohesion and the cooperation in the children's care networks.

 What did the Inspectorate find in the children’s care networks?